gdbroman/product/README.md

 # Notes on product development

+*A living document where I'm writing down lessons on product development, user experience, and user interface design.
+Mostly relevant for consumer apps.*

+---

 1. **Big features can have a small footprint**
     * When having the idea for a new feature, do not give way to excitement
     * The first iteration is never correct – and often too brazen